coffeebook/documents/2013-03-01-your-filename.md

 Ajax and Comet differ in the expected length of the request.
 Ajax uses a quick request-response to update or get new information from a server, while Comet typically opens a longer connection to get information as it is available from the server.

-### To summarize
+### Disadvantages in AJAX

-The disadvantages in AJAX approach are:
+The disadvantages in AJAX approach are best summed up as:

 * Unnecessary calls are made to the server, even though there may be no update.
 * With number of clients increasing, server may get overloaded.